-The Aboriginal Lands Trust (ALT) was originally established pursuant to the Aboriginal Lands Trust Act 1966 to hold, in trust, titles of existing Aboriginal Reserves on behalf of all Aboriginal people in South Australia.
+The Aboriginal Lands Trust (Trust) holds, in trust, titles of existing Aboriginal Reserves on behalf of all Aboriginal people in South Australia.

-The Government of South Australia provides land rights administration funding to the ALT and works with the Trust on a range of economic, community development and landcare projects across the state.
+The Government of South Australia provides land rights administration funding and works with the Trust on a range of economic, community development and landcare projects across the state.

 The Trust may lease, mortgage or otherwise deal with ALT land or develop the land.